divolte/divolte-collector/docs/mapping_reference.rst

     map header('header-name').first() onto 'fieldName'

 :Description:
-  The *first* of all values associated with the given HTTP header from the incoming request.
-A HTTP header can be present in a request multiple times, yielding multiple values for the same header name.
-This returns the first value in that list.
+  The *first* of the normalized values associated with the given HTTP header from the incoming request.

 :Type:
   :code:`String`